thirtycapital/hanger/README.md

 This button allows to open a query and play it.

 ##### SEE
-This button allows to view the query deitails.
+This button allows to view the query details.

 ***Note:*** On this page, you can click on ***Open in workbench*** button to execute the query o ***Workbench*** main page.